digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 -  Effectively ignore time; simply query the *latest available* state
 -  Query the state of the ledger at a specific time in history
--  Query the ledger events across a time range - eg. an audit-trail
+-  Query the ledger events across a time range -- an audit trail, for example
 -  Query the ledger in a way that preserves consistency with other interactions you have had with the ledger (reader or writer)